 “The difference between an SJW and an activist... an activist tries to get a ramp added to a building for easier wheelchair access.
-The SJW tries to get the stairs removed because they might offend people that can't use them,”. writes one of the critics, user TheSharpeful, inThe Friendly Atheist comment section.
+The SJW tries to get the stairs removed because they might offend people that can't use them,”. writes one of the critics, user TheSharpeful, inThe Friendly Atheist commentary section.

 The reaction against the Reason Rally is akin to the noise in the American atheist/skeptic’s movement that arose for example in February when Richard Dawkins was declared unwanted from a skeptic’s conference in New York, the noise around the term “Atheism+” or the somewhat older “Elevatorgate”-case.

-The “anti-SJW”-crowd has reacted to the Reason Rally's highlighting of subjects like LGBTQ Equality, fight against Climate change denial and Women’s Reproductive Rights, instead of focusing on the core of the movement; atheism, secularism and criticism of religion.
+The “anti-SJW”-crowd has reacted to the Reason Rally's highlighting of topics like LGBTQ Equality, fight against Climate change denial and Women’s Reproductive Rights, instead of focusing on the core of the movement; atheism, secularism and criticism of religion.

-In addition, the organizers issued rules of conduct that made critics draw parallels to ongoing controversies around the term "safe zones" and giving "trigger warnings".
+In addition, the organizers issued rules of conduct that made critics draw parallels to ongoing controversies around the term "safe zones" and "trigger warnings".

 Hemant Mehta: - The criticism is not valid